The long-awaited Tesla Model Y crossover SUV is finally on sale in Australia.

-With about $8000 separating the two, how much is the Model Y really bigger and different than the Model 3?
+With between $3400 and $6,500 separating the RWD and Long Range variants of each, how much is the Model Y really bigger and different than the Model 3?

 EDITOR’S NOTE: As Tesla makes continuous running changes to its vehicles, feature, specification and pricing differences are subject to change.
 Information is correct as at the time of publication.

-Overall, the Model Y is 57mm longer, 41mm wider (including wing mirrors), and 181mm taller than its Model 3 counterpart.
+Overall, the Model Y is 31mm longer and 183mm taller than its Model 3 counterpart.
+The Model 3 is however 12mm wider.

-The Model Y only has a 15mm longer wheelbase to yield a slightly more spacious interior and has a 27mm higher ground clearance.
+The Model Y only has a 15mm longer wheelbase to yield a slightly more spacious interior and has a 30mm higher ground clearance.

-For context, the Model Y’s 167mm ground clearance is still lower than Australia’s most popular SUV, the Toyota RAV4, at 190mm, yet it still sits higher than the Kia EV6 at 160mm.
+For context, the Model Y’s 168mm ground clearance is still lower than Australia’s most popular SUV, the Toyota RAV4, at 190mm, yet it still sits higher than the Kia EV6 at 160mm.

 Naturally, it’s no surprise the Model Y demands more manoeuvring too, with a 12.1-metre turning circle as opposed to the 3 at 11.6-metres.